clojure/tools.cli/README.md

 ### ClojureScript Support

-The `cljs.tools.cli` namespace is available for use in ClojureScript programs!
-Both `parse-opts` and `summarize` have been ported, and have complete feature parity with their Clojure counterparts.

-ClojureScript Versions `0.0-2080` and above are supported, but earlier versions are likely to work as well.
+As of 0.4.x, the namespace is `clojure.tools.cli` for both Clojure and ClojureScript programs.
+The entire API, including the legacy (pre-0.3.x) functions, is now available in both Clojure and ClojureScript.

+For the 0.3.x releases, the ClojureScript namespace was `cljs.tools.cli` and only `parse-opts` and `summarize` were available.

 ## Example Usage